Gauss law : Definition,Gauss law formula and Application - Electrical Diary -->

 What is gauss's law?

-Gauss's law states that the total electric flux through a closed surface is proportional to the charge enclosed within the surface.
+It is an electromagnetic law that states that the total electric flux through a closed surface is proportional to the charge enclosed within the surface.
 Mathematically, it can be expressed as: ∫E.dA = Q/ε0, where E is the electric field, dA is an infinitesimal area element of the closed surface, Q is the charge enclosed, and ε0 is the electric constant.
 Gauss's law is a fundamental result in electromagnetism and is one of Maxwell's equations.

 Gauss law formula